awsdocs/iam-user-guide/doc_source/reference_policies_examples_aws_my-sec-creds-self-manage.md

 To learn how users can access the **My Security Credentials** page, see [How IAM users change their own password \(console\)](id_credentials_passwords_user-change-own.md#ManagingUserPwdSelf-Console)\.

 **Note**
-This example policy does not allow users to reset a password while signing in\.
-New users and users with an expired password might try to do so\.
+This example policy does not allow users to reset a password while signing in for the first time\.
+AWS recommends that you do not grant permissions to new users until after they sign in\.
+For more information, see [How do I securely create IAM users?](troubleshoot_general.md#troubleshoot_general_securely-create-iam-users)\.
+This also prevents users with an expired password from resetting their password before signing in\.
 You can allow this by adding `iam:ChangePassword` and `iam:GetAccountPasswordPolicy` to the statement `DenyAllExceptListedIfNoMFA`\.
 However, IAM does not recommend this\.
 Allowing users to change their password without MFA can be a security risk\.

 **What does this policy do?**
 + The `AllowViewAccountInfo` statement allows the user to view account\-level information\.
 These permissions must be in their own statement because they do not support or do not need to specify a resource ARN\.
 Instead the permissions specify `"Resource" : "*"`\.
 This statement includes the following actions that allow the user to view specific information: